 The treatment of patients with Macular Degeneration and Retinitis Pigmentosa entails the periodic administration of very precise amounts of tightly controlled electrical current through electrodes applied to the skin at specific areas around the eye.
 The electrical current is used to stimulate the retina as well as the diseased macula in order to help protect sight.
 The procedure is safe, noninvasive and painless and no side effects or adverse reactions have been observed.

-> This is the home unit version of the Microcurrent Stimulation (MCS 400) has the frequency settings that match those used in the studies described below.
+This is the home unit version of the Microcurrent Stimulation (MCS 100 ile).
+The frequency settings were used in the studies described below.
 It is preset automatically to run through 4 frequencies in a preset 5-minute cycle before turning off.
 The four frequencies are: 292Hz for 30 seconds, 30Hz for 30 seconds, 9.1Hz for 2 minutes, then finally .3Hz for 2 minutes.
 Voltage is up to 22 and amps range 700 microAmps.

-> There are other microcurrent stimulation units available, but they have to be specifically calibrated both in frequency and timing to ensure proper gentle wave currents for your eyes.
+There are other microcurrent stimulation units available, but they have to be specifically calibrated both in frequency and timing to ensure proper gentle wave currents for your eyes.
 Most of these units are actually TENS units designed more for wound healing and bone repair.

 No side effects or adverse outcomes related to this treatment have been seen so far.
 No increase in the conversion to the wet form of ARMD has been seen to those who have been treated.